TheJorgeSchmidt/oysters/README.md

 inflation-adjusted prices.
 It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.

+P.S.
+It also calculates volumes and inflation-adjusted prices for eastern oysters landed in Florida's east and west coasts.

-The final data ep_oysters_inflation_adjusted combines information from the files FOSS_landings.xlsx and CPIAUCSL.csv.
+The final data files ep_oysters_inflation_adjusted and fl_oysters_inflation_adjusted combine information from the files FOSS_landings.xlsx and CPIAUCSL.csv.

 The analysis is meant to:
 1. describe historical trends (volume and pricing) in U.S. landings of fresh oysters (eastern and pacific);
+2. describe historical trends (volume and pricing) in Florida landings of fresh oysters on its east and west coasts;
-2. analyze historical inflation-adjusted pricing by species.
+3. analyze historical inflation-adjusted pricing.

 # About the data
 data/processed/production_by_year_ep contains 150 rows and 4 columns.